 Walking around Havana can not bypass the Prado.
 It is also the border between Old Havana and the centre.
 After reading this interesting offer, learn more about the future.
 The Prado boulevard is studded with a marble cube, under the canopy you can take a rest on wooden benches.
 On the Prado, during the day of life, it is full of life.
 Children go to physical education classes, artists paint pictures, beaters talk with tourists, and musicians make the place more pleasant.
 The Prado was used in 1772 by the French architect Jean-Claude Nicolas Forestier.

 Barrio Chino, a Chinese district, is not one of the most beautiful Havana, but it is a curiosity in the Latin city.
 Today, one of the poorest and hardened places in Havana.
 We will know here Chinese pubs, symbols of Chinese culture and graphics of Chinese communities.
 Is today Kuba bringing all the equipment from the past.

 34. Museo Nacional de Bellas Artes

 The Museum of Fine Arts in Harod boasts one of the highest levels in all of South America and the Caribbean.
-Not only the exhibitions, but also the building itself, golden balustrades, bas-reliefs, etc. make an impression.
+Not only the exhibitions but also the building itself, golden balustrades, bas-reliefs, etc. make an impression.
 If we want to take a break from the hot moment, the Museum of Fine Arts is a good choice.

 35. Hotel Inglaterra

 To one of the most beautiful and glamorous positions at Parque Central.
-It is also the newest hotel, although in recent years more and more of this class of hotels has been put into use in Havana.
+It is also the newest hotel, although in recent years more and more of this class of hotels have been put into use in Havana.
 Hotel Inglaterra was opened in 1875.
 During the Spanish-Cuban War, for example, Winston Churchill would stay here and others would be recommended.